 The collection and reporting of race and ethnicity immunization data has been highlighted as a challenge during the pandemic.
 For example, during the first months of the U.S. vaccination program, race/ethnicity was unknown for approximately one half of the population who received a COVID-19 immunization.
 More recently, an analysis of COVID-19 vaccination data by race and ethnicity revealed marked disparities throughout the U.S., particularly for Black and Hispanic populations.

-Although IISs are generally able to collect the data, vaccine providers or recipients may skip race and ethnicity category or select “unknown” during intake processes.
+Although IISs are generally able to collect the data, vaccine providers or recipients may skip the race and ethnicity category or select “unknown” during intake processes.
 States and other IIS jurisdictions can consider requiring or incentivizing vaccine providers to collect race and ethnicity data.
 For example, California recently enacted legislation that requires health care providers, schools, child care facilities and other vaccine providers to add race and ethnicity to the list of immunization information that must be disclosed.

 Interested in learning more about the immunization information system in your state?
 Reach out to your jurisdictional IIS or state health department.